-If you have cough or sore throat, then preparing and consuming a decoction involving the Lasoda fruit can be of tremendous help.
+If you have a cough or sore throat, then preparing and consuming a decoction involving the Lasoda fruit can be of tremendous help.
 To prepare such a decoction, you may boil the fruit in water and consume it.
-In addition, the Lasoda tree’s bark can also be successfully boiled in water, filtered and then consumed.
+In addition, the Lasoda tree’s bark can also be successfully boiled in water, filtered, and then consumed.
 If you do develop a sore throat, this decoction can go a long way in offering you phenomenal relief.

 The seeds of the Lasoda fruit are extremely efficacious when it comes to combatting problems such as itching, scabies, and ringworm.
 To obtain a smooth paste, you need to grind the seeds very well.
-You may then apply the paste on the region of the body that itches.
-Since ancient times, this fruit has been used for its medicinal properties and the practice continues until this day when it comes to Ayurveda.
+You may then apply the paste to the region of the body that itches.
+Since ancient times, this fruit has been used for its medicinal properties, and the practice continues until this day when it comes to Ayurveda.

-How To Eat Lasoda?
+How to eat Lasoda?

 The Lasoda fruit is consumed in diverse ways, including pickles, Churna, and greens.
 Apart from the fruit it bears, the Cordia myxa tree’s bark and leaves are also widely used in several Ayurvedic medicines.

 Lasoda is generally safe for consumption when used in moderation and as part of a balanced diet.
 However, like any other substance, it may cause the following side effects in certain individuals.